-Migraines are the third most prevalent diseases in the world according to the World Health Organization.
-They affect upwards of one billion people worldwide.
-75% of migraine headache sufferers are women, and those most often in their childbearing years.
-As a result, addressing the special nature of migraines in pregnancy is crucial, both in prevention and in treatment. we have looked at some of the current thinking but emphasize that a carefully designed multidisciplinary program between the pregnant migraine patient and her team of physicians, encompassing behavioral, medication, and other medical device based approaches is optimal.
+Migraine is the third most prevalent diseases in the world according to the World Health Organization.
+Over one billion people worldwide have migraine disease.
+75% of people with migraine and migraine related headaches are women, and those most often in their childbearing and productive years.
+As a result, addressing the special nature of migraines in pregnancy is crucial, both in prevention and in treatment.
+We have looked at some of the current thinking, but emphasize that a carefully designed multidisciplinary program between the pregnant migraine patient and her team of physicians, encompassing behavioral, medication, and other medical device based approaches is optimal.

 - Skajaa N, Szepligeti SK, Xue F, et al. Pregnancy, birth, neonatal, and postnatal neurological outcomes after pregnancy with migraine.
 Headache Volume 59, Issue 6 First published 08 May 2019